Memorix101/SDLPoP-Dreamcast/README.md

 ## Note

-- Currently the game is only playable on an emulator like Flycast or DEMUL
+- Currently, the game is only playable on an emulator like Flycast or DEMUL
+- Some music track do not play correctly
 - Unstable; may crash

 ## Links